nickgerace/gfold/README.md

 curl https://raw.githubusercontent.com/nickgerace/gfold/main/scripts/install.sh | bash
 ```

-For security, please note that the installation convenience script does not verify the binary with a checksum.
-Discretion is advised, including downloading and reading the script before execution.

 To uninstall `gfold` fully, after using this installation method, execute the following script:

 ```bash
 curl https://raw.githubusercontent.com/nickgerace/gfold/main/scripts/uninstall.sh | bash
 ```

+The uninstall script can also be used for cleanup in the event of a failed install.

+#### Security Considerations

+Please note that the installation convenience script _does not verify the binary with a checksum_.
+Discretion is advised, including downloading and reading the script before execution.

 ## Usage

-Pass in the `-h`, or `--help`, flag to see all the options for using this application.
+Pass in `--help` flag to see all the options for using this application.

 ```bash
 gfold